Career Services and Leadership Management

 Where are you located and what are your hours?

 We are on the 5th floor, Rooms 525 and 526.
-Our office is open Monday through Friday from 9:00 a.m. to 5:00 p.m.
+Our office is open on Monday, Thursday, and Friday from 9:00 a.m. to 5:00 p.m. and Tuesday and Wednesday from 9:00 a.m. to 7:00 p.m.”
+Individual career advising appointments can be made online through Career Connect.
 Students without an appointment are welcome to drop in on Tuesdays, Wednesdays, or Thursdays from 1-2 p.m.

 How can I get an appointment for a career counseling session, and what will it cover?

-Signing up is easy: go to our online appointment form.
+Signing up is easy: go to Career Connect and click on “Advising” on the left panel.
 (Note: First-time visitors will need to register.)
 Sessions last 30 minutes, and it is up to you to decide what will be covered during that time.
 Popular topics include résumé and cover letter critiques, interview preparation, mock interviews, networking strategies, salary negotiations, and techniques for mapping out a career plan.

 What kinds of jobs do people with social work degrees usually get?